 These ladoos are pretty easy to make, however there are a few steps and it takes 45 minutes total start to finish.

 Step 1 :- We will start by grating the carrots.
 Use a box grater or any grater that you normally use in your kitchen and use the side which will give you thin & short carrot shreds.
 This is important for the soft texture of the ladoos.
 Plus it shortens the cooking time as well.

 Step 2: Once the carrots are cooked in whole milk or half and half we are going to add desiccated coconut and sugar.
 As soon as sugar is added you will notice that the carrot mixture becomes loose like a slurry.
 This is because of the moisture of the sugar.
 However don't worry, it cooks out fast.

-- Use organic carrots and peel them.
-Select in season carrots for naturally added sweetness.
+- If possible, select in season carrots for naturally added sweetness.

 - The recipe uses ⅓ cup sugar and these ladoos were mildly sweet.
 You can add upto ½ cup sugar but remember in that case you will have to cook the carrots a little longer for the moisture to dry out.

 - Don't use non fat milk powder.
-Use whole milk powder if possible.
+Use milk powder with high percentage of fat.
 I used Nido brand.

 - You can flavor the mawa with saffron, this will make the stuffing nice yellow color.